 The 2015 and 2016 QSR samples were comprised of 50% Title XIX eligible and 50% Non-Title XIX eligible members.
-Beginning with the 2017 QSR, the study sample was stratified to approximate proportions found in the overall SMI population (2017 - 81% Title XIX eligible, 19% Non-Title XIX eligible and 2018 - 84% Title XIX eligible, 16% Non-Title XIX eligible).
+Beginning with the 2017 QSR, the study sample frame was stratified to approximate proportions found in the overall SMI population (79% Title XIX eligible, 21% Non-Title XIX eligible).

-Given these considerations, the year-to-year analyses may include variance due to tool validity or reliability issues associated with the review instruments and/or variance in prior year QSR review implementations and/or sample stratification methodologies rather than reflect changes in the availability and quality of services over time.
+Given these considerations, the year-to-year analyses may include variance due to tool validity or reliability issues associated with the review instruments and/or sample stratification methodologies rather than reflect changes in the availability and quality of services over time.